q1e123/EasyChat/README.md

 * authentification using SQLite
 * authentificatioon using INI files
 * User managmeent (modifiying passwords, deleting users using /modify and /delete commands)
+* Logging authentifications using SQLite database or text files
 * Encrypted communication using RSA

 ### Built With